mikehemming/UofM_cybersecurity/Week_04_Homework/SubmissionFile.md

 3. Command to run expert mode: **sudo chkrootkit -x**

 4. Provide a report from the chrootkit output on what can be done to harden the system.
-    - Screenshot of end of sample output:
+    - Screenshot of end of sample output: [chkrootkit report](https://github.com/mikehemming/UofM_cybersecurity/blob/main/Week_04_Homework/screenshots/chkrootkit_results/chkrootkit_audit_output.png)

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.